KevinWMatthews/blog_jekyll/_drafts/tuple-destructuring-in-rust.md

 let the_tuple: (i32, i32, i32) = (1, 2, 3);
 ```

-Individual elements are not named but can be accessed by index.
+Individual elements are not named but can be accessed by index:

 ```rust
 let x = the_tuple.0;